vandium-io/lambda-tester/docs/README.md

 ## Compatibility

-Version 2.x targets Lambda handlers using Node 4.3.2.
+Version 3.x targets Lambda handlers using Node 6.10.x.
+If you require support for Node 4.x, please use version 2.x

 ## License